Alexander Ovechkin: Early years (2005–2007)

-2012–2017
+On 3 December 2011, Ovechkin played in his 500th NHL game in a 3–2 OT win over the Ottawa Senators and ended the game with an assist recorded on a goal by Troy Brouwer.
+On 23 January 2012, Ovechkin received a three-game suspension for a hit on Zbyněk Michálek of the Pittsburgh Penguins.
+The following day, Ovechkin announced he would not attend the 2012 NHL All-Star Game due to the suspension.
+Ovechkin ended the 2011–12 season with 38 goals and 27 assists for 65 points in 78 games as the Capitals as a team finished as the seventh seed in the East.
+In the 2012 playoffs, Ovechkin and the Capitals would upset the defending Stanley Cup champion and second-seeded Boston Bruins in seven games, before falling in the second round by the top-seeded New York Rangers in seven games.
+He would end the playoffs with five goals and four assists for nine points in all 14 games.

-During the NHL lockout in the first half of the shortened 2012–13 season, Ovechkin went to play in the KHL and re-joined Dynamo Moscow with his teammate Nicklas Bäckström.
-In 31 games for the team, Ovechkin scored 19 goals and 40 points.
-At the end of the season, the Dynamo would go on to win the Gagarin Cup, albeit after the NHL lockout concluded and Ovechkin and Backstrom returned to North America.
-However, Ovechkin still received a championship ring from the team.

-In the remainder lockout-shortened 2012–13 NHL season, Ovechkin led the NHL in goal-scoring with 32, earning him his third Rocket Richard Trophy.
-He combined his 32 goals with 24 assists, giving him 56 points, good for third-most points in the NHL.
-He was also awarded the Hart Memorial Trophy for the third time in his career.
-Ovechkin only scored two points in a first-round exit of the 2013 Stanley Cup playoffs against the New York Rangers, during which he played with a hairline fracture in his foot.
-After the 2013 season, Ovechkin made history by being named to both the First and Second NHL All-Star teams.
-He had switched to playing right wing that entire season so was voted to the first All-Star team's right wing, but because some voters were not aware of the change, voted for him at his traditional left wing position, therefore also landing him left wing on the second All-Star team.
+During the lockout in the first half of the shortened 2012–13 season, Ovechkin went to play in the KHL and re-joined Dynamo Moscow with his teammate Nicklas Bäckström.
+In 31 games for the team, Ovechkin scored 19 goals, 21 assists and 40 points.
+At the end of the season, the Dynamo would go on to win the Gagarin Cup, albeit after the NHL lockout concluded and Ovechkin and Bäckström returned to North America in January 2013.
+However, Ovechkin and Bäckström still received championship rings from the team.
+In the abbreviated 2012–13 season, Ovechkin led the NHL in goal scoring with 32, earning him his third Rocket Richard Trophy.
+He also added 24 assists to give him 56 total points in all 48 games played of the season, good for third-most points in the NHL with only Tampa Bay Lightning stars Steven Stamkos and league leader Martin St. Louis ahead.
+In the 2013 playoffs, Ovechkin was limited to a goal and an assist for two points in all seven games as the third-seeded Capitals would lose in the first round in seven games by the sixth-seeded New York Rangers and giving up a 3–2 series lead during the series.
+After the season ended, he was also awarded the Hart Memorial Trophy for the third time in his career.
+Ovechkin was also a finalist for the Ted Lindsay Award for the fifth time in his career, which was eventually given to Pittsburgh Penguins captain and center Sidney Crosby.
+After the season, Ovechkin made history by being named to both the first and second NHL All-Star teams.
+He had switched to playing right wing that entire season and thus was voted the first All-Star team's right wing, but because some voters were not aware of the change, they voted for him at his traditional left wing position, thereby also landing him at left wing on the second All-Star team.